tanishq9/Apache-Camel-Playground/README.md

     .log("Processing data: ${body}") // Log the input data .to("log:info");
 ```
+- direct is an endpoint which does not have any other component and reads the data sent to it directly.

 #### Using producerTemplate
 - The ProducerTemplate is a component of the Apache Camel framework that provides a programmatic way to send messages and trigger routes within your Camel context.